easytarget/serialOM/README.md

 This initiates a refresh and update of the *model* property from the controller.
 Returns `True` for success, `False` if timeouts occurred.

 *OM.update()* deals gracefully with `machineMode` changes and `upTime` rollbacks (controller reboots); refreshing the entire model and (re)setting `OM.machineMode` as needed.

+The `OM.model`property contains the fetched model as a dictionary.

+`OM.machineMode` will be set to the machine mode, or an empty string if not connected.

 #### There are two further methods provided by *serialOM* for convenience:
 ```python